Love Your Brain: Supplements & Simple Daily Habits for a Sharper, Happier Future

 As we enter midlife and beyond, it becomes more important than ever to look after our most valuable organ, the brain.
 It controls everything including thoughts, emotions, memory, decision making and physical coordination.
 Yet many of us do not actively think about brain health until something feels off.

 As I look ahead to a long and healthy lifespan, staying clear and independent really matters to me.
-Nearly half of people over 85 live with dementia or significant cognitive changes, which is a powerful reminder that the choices we make today can support how we feel decades from now.
-The encouraging news is that long term brain health is strongly influenced by daily habits and lifestyle factors.
+Estimates suggest that many people over 85 live with dementia or significant cognitive changes, which is a powerful reminder that the choices we make today can influence how we feel decades from now.
+The encouraging news is that long-term brain health can be meaningfully supported by daily habits and lifestyle factors.

-The Brain Health Crisis
+The Brain Health Challenge

 Dr Daniel Amen emphasises that the brain is a priceless asset.
-He often says, your brain controls everything you do, so why would you hurt it.
+He often says, your brain controls everything you do, so why would you hurt it?
 He teaches that the habits we build today shape how our brain functions decades from now.
-Dr Andrew Huberman agrees, highlighting that dopamine regulation, light exposure, quality sleep and neuroplasticity all influence motivation, cognitive performance and long term resilience.
+Dr Andrew Huberman agrees, highlighting that dopamine regulation, light exposure, quality sleep and neuroplasticity all influence motivation, cognitive performance and long-term resilience.

 The message from both experts is empowering.
 It is never too early or too late to start caring for your brain.